MrOrz/pdftojson/README.md

 **pdftojson** is a `pdftotext` wrapper that generates JSON with bounding box data.
 It takes care of overlapping duplicated characters, which often exists in MS-Word-generated PDF files with floating images and text.

-Why a wrapper?
+Why bother a wrapper for `pdftotext`?
 ------------------------------

-Given this PDF file:
+Consider this PDF file:

 ![PDF sample](http://i.imgur.com/MRGE2bq.png)

-`pdftotext -bbox <myFile>` would generate this:
+`pdftotext -bbox theFile.pdf` would generate this:

 ```html
 ...